vbacollective/wasabi/docs/API_REFERENCE.md

 Public Sub WebSocketSetBufferSizes(ByVal bufferSize As Long, ByVal fragmentSize As Long, Optional ByVal handle As Long = INVALID_CONN_HANDLE)
 ```

 Overrides the default sizes for the receive buffer and the fragment reassembly buffer.
-Default size for both is 256KB (262144 bytes).
+Default size for both is 256 KB (262144 bytes).

 ### WebSocketSetNoDelay
 ```vb